The COVID-19 Pandemic

 The questions deepened:

-"Where can I be safe?"
+"Where am I safe?"

-"Where will my body be free of fear?"
+"Where can I live free of fear?"

 Connection